Tikka to Ride: Extended Edition/alternate ending

-Shown as an option on the Series 7 DVD, the Extended Edition of Tikka To Ride continues after Cat, Rimmer and Kryten take out their frustrations on Lister.
+Shown as an option on the Series 7 DVD, the Extended Edition of Tikka to Ride continues after Cat, Rimmer and Kryten take out their frustrations on Lister.
 After managing to correctly use the time drive and steal the Indian food supplies from Starbug before the events of the episode began (thus showing an example of a predestination paradox and allowing Lister to re-stock on curry, papadums and lager), the crew end up storing the food in one of Starbug's cargo holds (ostensibly the same cargo hold it was stolen from in the first place – B-deck).
 Rimmer leaves with Kryten in tow but remarks as he does "I must've passed this thing a million times.
-What the hell's it for?" in regards to a lever by the door.
-It doesn't take long for Lister to give into the curiosity planted by Rimmer and pull the lever.
+What the hell's it for?" in regard to a lever by the door.
+It does not take long for Lister to give into the curiosity planted by Rimmer and pull the lever.
 The lever, in fact, activates the separation sequence for Starbug, jettisoning the rear section of the ship into space while allowing the front half to fly away; an ace Rimmer had "had up his sleeve for months".
-Lister notes that he's stranded alone in deep space with nothing but three-and-a-half tons of curry, and couldn't be happier before eagerly digging into the crates.
+Lister notes that he is stranded alone in deep space with nothing but three-and-a-half tons of curry and could not be happier, before eagerly digging into the crates.